chenggoj/iGAM-MSI/README.md

 statsmodels
 alive-progress

-Additional system libraries and tools:
+To install all dependencies:
+pip install -r requirements.txt

 Python 3.7+ | Linux
 Jupyter Notebook (for running IPython magic commands)

-To install the required Python packages, you can use pip: pip install numpy scipy pandas ase scikit-learn scikit-optimize interpret-community matplotlib tqdm minepy statsmodels alive-progress
 Note: Some libraries like interpret-community might have additional system dependencies.
 Please refer to their respective documentation for complete installation instructions.

 Citation